filamentphp/filamentphp.com/content/plugins/cmsmax-error-pages.md

 ---
-name: Filament Error Pages
+name: Error Pages
-slug: cmsmax-filament-error-pages
+slug: cmsmax-error-pages
 author_slug: cmsmax
 categories: [developer-tool]
 description: Provides a more user-friendly error page for Filament panels when an error occurs.